Cellulose acetate film: Decay and the "vinegar syndrome"

 Beginning in the 1980s, there was a great deal of focus upon film stability following frequent reports of cellulose triacetate degradation.
 Cellulose acetate releases acetic acid, the key ingredient in vinegar, which is responsible for its acidic smell.
 The problem became known as "vinegar syndrome".
 This accelerates degradation within the film, and can also contribute to damage to surrounding films and metals.

 The first instance of cellulose triacetate degradation was reported to the Eastman Kodak Company within a decade of its introduction in 1948.
 The first report came from the Government of India, whose film materials were stored in hot, humid conditions.
 It was followed by further reports of degradation from collections stored in similar conditions.
 These observations resulted in continuing studies in the Kodak laboratories during the 1960s.
 Film degradation can only be delayed by storage in dry and cold conditions.
 It was initially thought that storage under recommended conditions might delay decay by 450 years, but some films are developing vinegar syndrome after just 70 years of cold dry storage.
 Arri and others sold film recorders specifically for recording video onto film for archival purposes based on the assumption that vinegar syndrome could be delayed for long periods of time.

-The progression of degradation

-In acetate film, acetyl (CH3CO) groups are attached to long molecular chains of cellulose.
-With exposure to moisture, heat, or acids, these acetyl groups break from their molecular bonds and acetic acid is released.
-While the acid is initially released inside the plastic, it gradually diffuses to the surface, causing a characteristic vinegary smell.

-The decay process follows this pattern: